-Without getting too far ahead in our story, I want to interject that it was his choice of the traditional novel form which, first in fits and starts, then in an unstoppable torrent, eventually delivered Peter from the stifling dichotomy he had felt as an apprentice ("never a master") of the practice of Post-Poundian poetics as he apprehended them.
+Without getting too far ahead in our story, I want to interject that it was his choice of the traditional novel form which, first in fits and starts, then in unstoppable cascades, eventually delivered Peter from the stifling dichotomy he had felt as an apprentice ("never a master") of the practice of Post-Poundian poetics as he apprehended them.
 Rightly or wrongly, he was long torn by a perceived incompatibility of the sorts of storytelling he associated with modern fiction and the sorts of self-projection he associated with that modern poetry.
-In my own judgment, it was in the process of creating his novels that the author freed his literary craft from the constraints he had felt imposed upon him by the poetry-or that he had imposed upon himself, most obviously under the dominating influence of and artful imitations under Kelly.
+In my own judgment, it was in the process of creating his novels that the author freed his literary craft from the constraints he had felt imposed upon him by the poetics-or that he had imposed upon himself, most obviously under the influence and artful imitation of Kelly.
 I believe Peter was battered by too many models of the poetic lyrical "I." Too many choices inhibited the development of his own imagination and imagining of what his writing could be.
-His innovative exploration and applications of novelistic conventions eventually let loose a polyphonic chorus of "I's" and allowed him to play without pretention within a range of the voices he heard.
-[Ed. note: This liberated, nimble playfulness of language and thought, first evident to me in the Right Crafting interview, was what drew me to this "not-a-memoir" collaboration.]
+His innovative exploration and applications of novelistic conventions eventually let loose a polyphonic chorus of "I's" and allowed him to play without an aesthete's pretense within a range of the voices he heard.
+[Ed. note: The novelist's liberated, nimble playfulness of language and thought, first made evident to me in the two Right Crafting interviews, was what drew me to this "not-a-memoir" collaboration.]

-But well before taking on his long fiction, our subject made a decisive gesture that was entirely surprising or arbitrary although it proved to be another fause piste:
+But well before taking on his long fiction, our subject made a decisive gesture that was not entirely surprising or arbitrary although it proved to be another fause piste:

 If indeed I wasn't to be Keats à la mode, either then or ever, I thought, why not fall back upon the minor of my major passion-good old clinical psychology.
 Surely I could develop a career dedicated to helping others.
 Note that I was thinking of "others" not myself!
 Surely I could learn how to understand, predict, and control human behavior.
 I was still twenty-three-can you tell?
 I think I heard a collective sigh of relief from members of the family into which I had married, not the quietest of which issued for my wife.
 Their talented but oh so sensitive boychik had found himself at last!
 And a psychologist was almost a doctor, right?
-Such a noble cadre in which he could make himself a good living-and where even he said he really belonged.
+Such a noble cadre in which he could make himself a good living and where even he said he really belonged.